alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 Holders of frequent exporter licences must submit a monthly return form detailing the actual substances that have been shipped.

-If you have not shipped for one month or more, then a nil return is required for each month that you have not shipped.
-If no monthly return form is received to cover each month you have held a licence, then your licence may be suspended.
+You'll need to do a nil return for each month that you've not shipped for over a month.
+Your licence may be suspended if you don't send a monthly return form for each month you've held a licence.